jayanthkoushik/alphanet/paper/sections/3_method.md

 &=   \max_{i=1,\dots,k} \norm{v^c_i}_2,
 \end{aligned}
 $$ {#eq:wdelta_norm_bound}
-that is, a classifier's change is bound by the norm of its class' nearest neighbors.
-Thanks to this, we do not need to update or rescale 'base' split classifiers, which may not be possible in certain domains.
+that is, a classifier's change is bound by its nearest neighbors.
+Thanks to this, we do not need to rescale 'base' split classifiers, which may not be possible in certain domains.

-A single network is used to generate coefficients for every 'few' split class.
+Note that a single network is used to generate coefficients for every 'few' split class.
 So, once trained, AlphaNet can be applied even to classes not seen during training.
-This will be further explored in future work.
+This will be explored in future work.

 ## Training {#sec:method:training}

-The trainable component of AlphaNet is a network (with parameters
+The trainable component of AlphaNet is a network with parameters
-$\v{\theta}$) which maps $\c{\v{v}}^c$ to $\v{\alpha}^c$.
-We use the
+$\v{\theta}$, which maps $(\v{w}^c, \c{\v{v}}^c)$ to $\v{\alpha}^c$.
+We
-original classifier biases, $\v{b}$ (one per class).
+use the original classifier biases, $\v{b}$ (one per class).
 So, given a training image $I$, the per-class prediction scores are given by
 $$
 s(c; I) = \begin{cases}